RArbore/Hercules/DESIGN.md

 ### Partitioning

 Partitioning is responsible for deciding which operations in the IR graph are executed on which devices.
 Additionally, operations are broken up into shards - every node in a shard executes on the same device, and the runtime system schedules execution at the shard level.
 Partitioning is conceptually very similar to instruction selection.
 Each shard can be thought of as a single instruction, and the device the shard is executed on can be thought of as the particular instruction being selected.
 In instruction selection, there is not only the choice of which instructions to use, but also how to partition the potentially many operations in the IR into a smaller number of target instructions.
-Similarly, partitioning Hercules IR must decide which operations are grouped together into the same shard, and for each shard, which device it should execute on.
+Similarly, the Hercules IR partitioning process must decide which operations are grouped together into the same shard, and for each shard, which device it should execute on.
 The set of operations each potential target device is capable of executing is crucial information when forming the shard boundaries, so this cannot be performed optimally as a sequential two step process.

 TODO: @rarbore2